We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Do knee braces weaken knees?

-Knee braces can offer support and symptom relief to people with knee injuries or arthritis.
-A person may wish to work with their doctor or physical therapist to determine which type of brace will work best for their needs.
+Knee braces can offer support and symptom relief for people with knee injuries or arthritis.
+A person may seek guidance from a doctor or physical therapist to determine which type of brace will work best for their needs.